henzljw/upmeal/MANUAL.md

 Step 5: Login to the admin account and you will able to view the admin dashboard.

 Step 6: Enjoy 😉

+## Part 4: Laravel Mix

+If you have encountered an issues when running Laravel Mix such as
+- 'mix' is not recognized as an internal or external command, operable program or batch file.

+It's very important to make sure that the Laravel Mix is installed in the latest build in the following web app.

+    $ npm install laravel-mix@latest --save-dev